Lighting 102: Unit 1.1 - Position (Angle)

 Look, You Already Know This Stuff.

 As we start this process, it is important to begin to merge the way you think about continuous light and the way you think about flash.
-We have talked about this stuff before, in Lighting 101.
-And I really cannot overstate the importance of learning to think of strobe the same way you think of continuous light.
+I really cannot overstate the importance of learning to think of strobe the same way you think of continuous light.

 Why?
 Because you are already a seasoned pro at dealing with continuous light.
 You experience it and react to it all of the time.
 You see a shadow and instinctively know where the light came from.
 You know by the edges of the shadow whether the light was hard or soft.